 Test for mold to answer questions about what types, what amounts, and how much it matters.
 Testing involves sampling, analysis, reporting, and explaining the results.

-Why test Mold?
+Why test for Mold?

 - Test mold to test a cause/effect hypothesis (your best explanation for the moisture/mold problem).